sai-d-build/circuit_stem/DOCS/TESTING.md

 }
 ```

-## 5. Current Test Coverage
+### Old Current Test Coverage

--   **`LogicEngine`**: This is the most critical component for testing.
-The goal is to maintain near 100% test coverage for its evaluation logic.
+*   **`LogicEngine`**: This was the most critical component for testing.
+The goal was to maintain near 100% test coverage for its evaluation logic.
--   **Models & Grid**: The data models and `Grid` class are tested to ensure component placement, collision detection, and validation work as expected.
+*   **Models & Grid**: The data models and `Grid` class were tested to ensure component placement, collision detection, and validation work as expected.
--   **UI/Widgets**: Key widgets are tested to ensure they respond correctly to state changes from their providers.
-Note: The recent UI/UX overhaul has introduced several new widgets and significantly modified existing ones.
-Comprehensive widget tests for these new and updated UI components are crucial and should be prioritized.
+*   **UI/Widgets**: Key widgets were tested to ensure they respond correctly to state changes from their providers.

+This legacy testing approach has been superseded by the new modular architecture and updated testing helpers for improved reliability and maintainability.